Cleaning & Caring for a Fresh Piercing is Important for Avoiding Complications

 - The cleaning and care of your new piercing are extremely important and should be done as instructed to avoid any complications.

-- Use one of the following two products for healing piercings: H2 Ocean Piercing Aftercare Spray - available in our retail area, or a mild, fragrance-free liquid soap—preferably anti-microbial or germicidal.
+- Use one of the following two products for healing piercings: Fine Mist Wound Wash Piercing Aftercare - available in our retail area, or a mild, fragrance-free liquid soap—preferably anti-microbial or germicidal.

 Cleaning Instructions for Body Piercings